OpenDataDE/DE_School_Choice_Sherpa/content.md

 # Timeline
 * Prior to November: Get Your Paperwork Ready
-* First Monday in November: Window to submit school choice application opens Second Wednesday in January: Window to submit school choice application closes Late February: Parents are notified about invitation status Mid March
+* First Monday in November: Window to submit school choice application opens
+* Second Wednesday in January: Window to submit school choice application closes
+* Late February: Parents are notified about invitation status
-Deadline to accept or decline school choice invitation Application Information
+* Mid March: Deadline to accept or decline school choice invitation

+# Application Information
-Separate applications for each child must be submitted.
+* Separate applications for each child must be submitted.
-Application to multiple schools can be submitted.
+* Application to multiple schools can be submitted.
-Invitation Status and Acceptance
-Acceptance Criteria ( Ordered by Priority)
-Returning students who continue to meet the school requirements Siblings of students already enrolled and who will be returning to the school Children of employees
+* Invitation Status and Acceptance Criteria ( Ordered by Priority) ..* Returning students who continue to meet the school requirements ..* Siblings of students already enrolled and who will be returning to the school ..* Children of employees
-Students living within the school district
+..* Students living within the school district
-Students living outside the school district
+..* Students living outside the school district

 Any student not currently registered in a public school in the State of Delaware must be registered in their School of Residence before submitting a standard application form.
 A parent enrolling their child in kindergarten may submit the standard application form to the receiving local education agency up until the first day of the school year for enrollment in kindergarten during that school year.
 Delaware a child shall be considered 5 years of age if that child celebrates the child's fifth birthday on or before August 31 of the respective year.